 Treating Spinal Cord Injuries

 Unfortunately, spinal cord injury treatment can be extensive.
-Victims may need to be hospitalized and given a ventilator and/or feeding tube immediately following the accident.
+Victims may need to be hospitalized and given a ventilator and/or feeding tube immediately following the causing event.
 Depending on the type of injury, you may need to undergo emergency surgery.
 Victims will usually need months of physical therapy and rehabilitation in order to regain their strength and relearn how to walk and move certain parts of the body.

 Some victims will need treatment for their emotional distress as well.
 A spinal cord injury can significantly impact a victim’s quality of life, and this is very difficult for some people to deal with.
 They may require counseling to learn how to cope with the major changes in their lives.

 Treating a spinal cord injury is expensive.
 If your injury was caused by someone’s negligence, you shouldn’t have to pay these medical expenses on your own.
 Talk to an attorney at the Trial Lawyers for Justice to learn how you can recover compensation for your medical bills and more.

 A number of different events can cause a spinal cord injury, but the most common types include:

 Crashes involving motor vehicles are the leading cause of spinal cord injuries in the United States.
 Pedestrians, bicyclists, and motorcyclists are most at risk during a car crash because they lack the protection that drivers have inside their vehicles.